wix-incubator/codio/vscode/README.md

 You can finish the recording session through the command palette using the `Codio: Save Recording` command or by pressing cancel on the recording progress message.

-If a Uri is not specified (see [API](#api)) codios will be saved in the codio library, located at `~/Library/codio/codios`
+By default (can change through the [API](#api)) codios will be saved in the codio library, located at `~/Library/codio/codios`

-gif:

 ### Playing a Codio
+[gif placeholder]

-You can play a codio through the command palette or the explorer tree viewer:
+You can play a codio through the command palette or the Explorer tree viewer:
 -  Use the `Codio: Play Codio` command from the command palette.
 -  Browse the Codio Tree Viewer under the Explorer tab.
 It will show all codios it can find in your codio library, which is located at `~/Library/codio/codios`.
+Press on one of the codios and a session will start.

+#### Controlling a Codio Session - Pause Rewind and Forward
-When playing a codio a progress message will be displayed and three additional buttons will show on the top right of your file: rewind 10 seconds, pause/resume and forward 10 seconds.
+When playing a codio a progress indicator will be displayed as well as three additional buttons will show in the editor navigation menu at the top right of a file: rewind 10 seconds, pause/resume and forward 10 seconds.

 You can control the codio session by using any one of those buttons.
 You can end the Codio session by closing the progress message - that will also remove the buttons.

-gif:

 ## API - 0.1.0

 At its core, Codio is a project meant to be used as infrastructure for other projects.

 It exposes the following API for other extensions to use:

-`recordCodio(destination?: Uri, workspaceRoot?: Uri): void` - Records a Codio. `destionation` specifices where the codio should be saved. `workspaceRoot` lets codio know what is the relative root path.
-This is required if you want to replay the recording on the same project.
+`recordCodio(destination: Uri, workspaceRoot?: Uri): void` - Records a Codio. `destination` specifices where the codio should be saved. `workspaceRoot` is required if you want to replay the recording on a project with the same file structure.

 `finishRecording(): void` - Finish and save the current ongoing Codio recording.
 Note that a recording can be halted by the user, either by calling the `Codio: Save Recording` command from the command or through recording progress UI.